 There are a few things you will need for KinderBach online piano lessons:

 - A piano or keyboard- yes, you can use a regular ole keyboard!
+If you need help finding a good one to use then check out this yamaha p115 review

 - A few things from around the house- wooden spoons, empty cartons, plastic lids- anything really.
 No need to get fancy!